Pink Fantasy: 2020: Further lineup changes, Pink Fantasy Shadow and guest members

 On April 12, 2020, it was announced Aini had left the group due to symptoms of Plantar Fasciitis and decreased physical strength.
 However, she would remain under MyDoll Entertainment as a model.

 On June 19, 2020, a teaser for the single "Shadow Play" was posted on the group's official Twitter account, indicating a release date in July.
 It was announced that this single would technically be a song under the new sub-unit Pink Fantasy Shadow, but would be promoted as a regular Pink Fantasy song to avoid confusing broadcasting stations and to bring awareness to the group as a whole.
 Shadow Play was released on July 14, 2020, the sub-unit consisting of SeeA, SangA, Harin and Arang.

 Before the release of Shadow Play, it was announced on June 28 that Yubeen had left the group due to her panic disorder, however, she would remain under MyDoll Entertainment.

-On October 21, 2020, MyDoll announced that SangA had left the group after requesting her contract be terminated due to personal reasons.
+On October 21, 2020, MyDoll announced that SangA had left the group after requesting her contract be terminated for personal reasons.

 On December 30, 2020, MyDoll announced that former member Heesun and MyDoll trainees Momoka, Miu and Miku would join the group as guest members for their 2021 comeback.